dubreuia/intellij-plugin-save-actions/README.md

 | Name                                                    | Description
 | ---                                                     | ---
 | Add final to field                                      | Will add the final modifier to fields
+| Make method static                                      | Will add the static modifier to methods which may be static
 | Add final to local variable or parameter                | Will add the final modifier to local variable and parameters
 | Add this to field access                                | Will qualify all field access with this
 | Add this to method access                               | Will qualify all method access with this